Kirsten West: Godmother of Southern Rock

 She might have traded bell-bottoms for heels and concerts for client meetings, but she still carried the same sharp attention she’d honed in California... and her love for music.
 Those corporate years gave her professional polish and executive acumen that she would later pour into Macon’s music institutions.

 By the time Kirsten moved to Chicago, her marriage was behind her and she was ready to step into another incarnation, though she couldn’t quiet put her finger on what it might be.
-When she saw a classified ad too promising to ignore, she took a small risk that opened up her next great chapter.
+When she was shown a classified ad too promising to ignore, she took a small risk that opened up her next great chapter.

 Meeting Kirk West